Windows81/Roblox-Freedom-Distribution/README.md

 You can modify `rbxl` file in current-day Studio as of September 2024.
 For compatibility with older clients, _RFD comes with its own [serialiser suite](./Source/assets/serialisers/)_.
 Objects transformed include:

 1. Fonts which existed in their respective versions,
-1. And meshes encoded with versions 4 or 5 _back_ to version 3.
+1. And meshes encoded with versions 4 or 5 _back_ to version 2 (courtesy [rbxmesh](https://github.com/PrintedScript/RBXMesh/blob/main/RBXMesh.py)).

 Some modern programs do weird things to client-sided scripts.
 They use `Script` classs objects, but with a [`RunContext`](https://robloxapi.github.io/ref/class/BaseScript.html#member-RunContext) property set to [`"Client"`](https://robloxapi.github.io/ref/enum/RunContext.html#member-Client).
 You will also need to _manually_ convert these objects to `LocalScripts`.